 It all started with an inquiry to check if it was feasible to automate the transport process to QA and sandbox systems.
 Given the scenario that they don’t want anything released from the DEV systems to be directly imported to the QA and sandbox systems, they wanted to give the developers the option to initiate transport requests via e-mail.
 With the capability of the IT-Conductor to read e-mails, developing a parsing algorithm to read information from e-mails is possible.

 While parsing information from change request e-mails, their SAP Basis team and our automation experts encountered some roadblocks, realizing that using e-mail as a triggering mechanism for process automation is unreliable.
-So, our automation experts suggested exploring another option to use the ITC Process Automation engine using API calls when submitting change requests.
-For which, they worked with their Unix administrator and set up a dedicated webserver to capture the change request information over a web form from the internally hosted website.
+So, our automation experts suggested exploring another option to use the IT-Conductor Process Automation engine using API calls when submitting change requests.
+For this, they worked with their Unix administrator and set up a dedicated web server to capture the change request information over a web form from the internally hosted website.
 At the same time, our automation experts helped in designing and building the webform to be used for capturing the change request information, giving them a way to initiate transport requests using IT-Conductor and manage the end-to-end process of transport request change management.

 SAP Transport Automation in Action

 With IT-Conductor’s capability to orchestrate complex IT operations, we were able to design and develop an automated solution to manage transport requests.
 Having the different SAP systems of this medical device company already monitored by IT-Conductor, developing an end-to-end workflow was less intricate than implementing a solution that is yet to be integrated with their existing systems.